-Particular cases

-Ballast legs

-Ballast legs are included in each voyage by accounting for the emissions from the preceding ballast leg while no transport work is carried out, noting that, as stated below, off-hire periods due to dry-docking are specifically excluded from the calculation.

-Dry bulk voyages on general cargo vessels

-Voyages conducted on general cargo vessels should be included in the scope of reported voyages for the Sea Cargo Charter when carrying dry bulk cargoes.
-Where a general cargo vessel is reported under the Sea Cargo Charter as per the scope defined above, the trajectory for dry bulk carriers shall be used.
+Particular cases Ballast legs Ballast legs are included in each voyage by accounting for the emissions from the preceding ballast leg while no transport work is carried out, noting that, as stated below, off-hire periods due to dry-docking are specifically excluded from the calculation.
+Dry bulk voyages on general cargo vessels Voyages conducted on general cargo vessels should be included in the scope of reported voyages for SCC when carrying dry bulk cargoes.
+Where a general cargo vessel is reported under SCC as per the scope defined above, the trajectory for bulk carrier shall be used.
+Drifting periods Drifting periods, and associated emissions and distances, should be included in the overall duration of the voyage.
+Floating storage / Stationary time Floating storage/stationary time and related emission should be captured in the reporting without any exemption if it is part of the charter.

-Drifting periods

-Drifting periods, and associated emissions and distances, should be included in the overall duration of the voyage.

-Floating storage / Stationary time

-Floating storage/stationary time and related emission should be captured in the reporting without any exemption if it is part of the charter.
 In case of a pure floating storage operation where EEOI/voyage alignment cannot be calculated on a voyage basis, the operations should still be captured at the aggregated reporting levels (i.e. vessel category and annual activity alignment) by including the emissions in the annual total.

-Parceling operations are characterised by a vessel carrying multiple cargoes from various charterers.
+Parceling Parceling operations are characterized by a vessel carrying multiple cargoes from various charterers.
 Individual cargoes often remain on board through multiple port calls before being unloaded, while other cargoes are loaded and unloaded in the interim.
-Within the Sea Cargo Charter, two separate situations are considered:

-- · general parceling, - chemical parceling.

-For general parceling, all charterers with cargo onboard the vessel should use the emissions intensity for the whole voyage, including the ballast leg, to calculate their voyage climate alignment and as input to subsequent category and overall alignment calculations.
+Within the Sea Cargo Charter, two separate situations are considered: general parceling, chemical parceling, chemical parceling, all charterers with cargo onboard the vessel should use the emissions intensity for the whole voyage, including the ballast leg, to calculate their voyage climate alignment and as input to subsequent category and overall alignment calculations.

-Parceling

 For chemical parceling, more detailed data collection is needed to collect data for the emissions that occur in port.
-Climate alignment should be based on an emissions intensity value calculated for each parcel as follows:

-- total emissions for the parcel consist of its share of a prior ballast leg (if applicable) plus its share of the emissions across all laden journey legs that the parcel is onboard plus its share of the port call emissions - the emissions associated with any ballast legs, which are uncommon in this subsector, will be allocated to the cargoes on board on departure from the first port after the ballast leg in proportion to their share of the transport work on the first subsequent journey leg - the emissions associated with transportation are calculated on a leg by leg basis in proportion to the parcel's share of the total transport work, recognising that this will vary as other cargoes are loaded and unloaded during the voyage - the emissions associated with a port call are allocated across all cargo that is unloaded, loaded or transits through that port.
-This allocation is based solely on the mass share of each cargo compared to the total (i.e. distance within port is set to zero) - the total transport work for the parcel is the sum of its total transport work summed across all laden journey legs that it remains on the vessel.
+Climate alignment should be based on an emissions intensity value calculated for each parcel as follows: total emissions for the parcel consist of its share of a prior ballast leg (if applicable) plus its share of the emissions across all laden journey legs that the parcel is onboard plus its share of the part call emissions the emissions across all laden with any ballast leg, which are uncommon in this subsector, will be allocated to the cargoes on board on departure from the first port after the ballast leg in proportion to their share of the transport work on the first subsequent journey leg the emissions acsociated with a port call are allocated across all cargo that is unloaded, loaded or transits through that port.
+This allocation is based solely on the mass share of each cargo compared to the total [i.e. distance within port is set to zero] the total transport work for the parcel is the sum of its total transport work summed across all laden journey legs that its none across and cargo that is unloaded, loaded or transits through that port.
+This allocation is based solely on the mass share of each cargo compared to the total [i.e. distance within port is set to zero] the total transpor

-If a vessel leaves a port and then re-enters the same port (for example for tank cleaning or to free up a berth while awaiting access to the next point of loading / unloading), this will be considered as part of the same port call.
-Because vessels may spend considerable time in port, loading and unloading several cargoes, reporting of emissions for this subsector should be within 30 days of final cargo discharge.
-Reporting may occur at the level of an individual parcel or per fixture, i.e., covering multiple parcels belonging to the same charterer, as agreed between the shipowner and the

-Voyages spanning multiple years